 Truffle mushrooms are a delicacy few have the luxury of tasting in a lifetime.
 You may not know that these ectomycorrhizal fungi have a captivating history full of intrigue and mysticism.
-A brief history of truffle mushrooms tells a story traced back thousands of years.
+A brief history tells a story traced back thousands of years.

 Truffle mushrooms grow beneath the earth and are found within the roots of 4 different trees: oak, hazelnut, chestnut and beech.
-Truffle mushrooms are rare and require a very specific combination of soil, moisture, PH balance and sunlight to reproduce.
+These mushrooms are rare and require a very specific combination of soil, moisture, PH balance and sunlight to reproduce.
 For this reason, they are challenging to find, even considered a sport.
-Fun Fact: Many truffle farmers use dogs to sniff out the delicious mushrooms!
+In fact, many farmers use dogs to sniff out the delicious mushrooms!

-Many people wonder why, in fact, these rare jewels are called “truffles.”
+Many people wonder why these rare jewels are called “truffles.”
 The name is derived from where they are found.
 The word truffle is Latin for “tuber,” meaning, literally, “an outgrowth.”

 While other cultures found truffle mushrooms to be gifts from above, the Greek and Roman cultures integrated them into their therapies.
 They felt that they held eternal health for body, soul and mind.